bndtools/bnd/docs/_chapters/170-versioning.md

         Import-Package:  org.osgi.service.event; version="[1.1,1.2)", ...
         ...

+*In case the exported version is [unstable i.e. has major version 0](https://semver.org/#spec-item-4) there is no import version restriction being generated at all.
+This is because for unstable versions it is impossible to know which versions will be compatible with consumers or providers.
+Therefore, try to avoid dependencies on unstable APIs!*

 ## Substitution
 A key aspect of OSGi is that a package can be both imported and exported.
 The reason is that this feature allows a framework more leeway during resolving without creating multiple unconnected class spaces.